Buyer GuideOperator playbook

 Stocky (Shopify)

-Stocky is Shopify-native, so the sync is effectively in-platform — Shopify's order and inventory APIs are the system of record.
-Real-time within the Shopify ecosystem.
-The limits: Stocky doesn't extend beyond Shopify.
+Stocky is Shopify-native, so the relevant inventory and order workflow is inside the Shopify ecosystem.
+The limit is scope: Stocky does not extend beyond Shopify.
 If you sell on Shopify + Faire + a physical store on Square, Stocky only sees Shopify.

 Inventory Planner